 Medical detox should generally always be the first step in any addiction treatment, but it is especially important in the case of Vicodin addiction.
-Detox is meant to remove Vicodin from someone’s system and clear out the acetaminophen before it can cause any more damage to the liver is critical.
+Detox is meant to remove Vicodin from someone’s system and clear out the acetaminophen before it can cause any more damage to the liver.

 While opioid detox is on the milder end of the withdrawal spectrum, it should still never be attempted without the supervision of an experienced team of medical detox professionals to avoid potential complications or a mid-detox relapse.

 Once the detox process has been completed and the withdrawal period has passed, the next phase of Vicodin addiction treatment is ongoing care in addiction rehabilitation program.
 This is necessary to address not only the physical aspects of addiction but the underlying psychological issues at the root of it as well.

 Addiction recovery can be done on an inpatient or outpatient basis, depending on factors unique to each person, including the substance of abuse, the severity of addiction, the person’s general health, and if they have a history of addiction and relapse.

 During treatment, people are given the resources, guidance, and skills necessary to help them heal and learn to better manage their addictive behaviors with positive coping strategies and tools so that they can maintain long-term sobriety.

 There are different therapies and treatments available, and each person’s treatment plan will be customized to what will best fit their individual needs.
 Some standard treatment types include behavioral therapy, medication-assisted treatment, stress management, addiction education classes, dual diagnosis treatment, and more.

 How Dangerous is Vicodin?